Simple, iconic… and surprisingly hard to master

 How to tell if you’re eating a great Margherita

-Margherita in Sydney: why authenticity matters
+Margherita pizza in Sydney: why authenticity matters

 👉 Visit us in Surry Hills